yinonavraham/go-profiling-demo/steps/step5/README.md

 for {
 ```

-Running the benchmark again - the throughput improved from `~1,100 req/sec` to ``1,200 req/sec`.
+Running the benchmark again - the throughput improved from `~1,100 req/sec` to `1,200 req/sec`.

 ### Flame Graph

 Looking at the flame graph, GC seems to take less CPU time, but scheduling is still taking CPU time.

 ![](step5-flamegraph.png)

 ### Execution Trace

 Looking at the execution trace, it matches what was visible in the graph view.
-Less GC event, less noise in the head graph, but there are gaps in the scheduling.
+There are less GC event, less noise in the heap graph, but there are still gaps in the scheduling.

 ![](step5-trace.png)